You already know that you need a good sound design for your video. You’re here to learn how to find the right music track. So let’s cut to the chase.

 There are three ways to get music for your marketing video:

-Some online libraries provide music absolutely for free even for commercial use.
+Some online libraries provide music absolutely for free even for commercial sound design.
 Are those tracks any good?
 Well, the quality may be OK, but you can be sure that the same music is already in use all across the web in dozens, if not thousands, of other videos.

 In case you are looking for something culturally recognizable, but don’t have a huge budget to license Lord of the Rings score, consider searching across the public domain music libraries.